How to rent my house out – Top tips and Guidance

 Do not let your property without first conducting credit checks to be doubly sure of their past payment history.

-The checks generally include affordability, employment status, court judgements, electoral roll check, date of birth check, checks on previous addresses, reference from a previous landlord and employment references too.
-BLA members and non-embers have access to full credit & referencing service.
+The checks generally include affordability, employment status, court judgements, electoral roll check, date of birth check, checks on previous addresses, references from a previous landlord and employment references.
+BLA members and non-members have access to full credit & referencing services.

 How to Prepare property for rent

-Neutral colours are more appealing to prospective tenants as this allows renters to picture themselves living in the space.
+Neutral colours appeal more to prospective tenants as this allows renters to picture themselves living in the space.
 This also makes it easier for each check-in/check-out.

-The general sprucing of outdoor spaces helps and makes the property more attractive to rents.
+The general sprucing of outdoor spaces helps and makes the property more attractive to rent.

 You can consider hiring professionals to give your home a good deep clean.
-Professional cleaners will scrub everything from the doors, windows to the oven and clean the carpets and or flooring.
+Professional cleaners will scrub everything from the doors and windows to the oven and clean the carpets and flooring.

 Ensure you make spare keys that a tenant may need for windows and doors, or gas and electricity meters.
 You should keep spare keys for your use in the future or just in case the tenant loses a key.
-Do not forget to give the tenant instruction manuals for the boiler, alarm system, cooker and any white goods, so the tenant has them to hand as soon as they move in.
-Keep copies for your file too.
+Do not forget to give the tenant instruction manuals for the boiler, alarm system, cooker, and any white goods so the tenant has them to hand in as soon as they move in.
+Keep copies for your file, too.

 What rent should I charge my tenant?

-It would be best if you charged the correct level of rent, do not strive to achieve the maximum rent you can.
-It would be best if you considered charging the average rent for comparable properties in the area.
+It would be best if you charged the correct level of rent, not striving to achieve the maximum rent you can.
+Instead, consider charging the average rent for comparable properties in the area.

-If the rent is too high, the tenant at some stage may in the future move and find a cheaper property.
+If the rent is too high, the tenant, at some stage, may, in the future, move and find a cheaper property.
 The void period and paying council tax will be a loss that may have been able to avoid.
-No matter how good the property or the location, it is rare, you can prevent some void period.
+No matter how good the property or the location is, it is rare, and you can prevent some void period.

-Frequent change of tenants usually affects your income and expenditure, so avoid taking tenants that are going to stay short term, unless you want to let or a short term.
+Frequent change of tenants usually affects your income and expenditure, so avoid taking tenants that will stay short term unless you want to let or a short term.

-How do you work out the rental value is of your property?
+How do you work out your property’s rental value?
 You can check Zoopla and Rightmove to look at comparable properties in the area.
-Alternatively, invite letting agents give you a free no-obligation rental value of your property.
+Alternatively, invite letting agents to give you a free, no-obligation rental value of your property.

 Mortgage lender

-Unless you have a buy to let mortgage you may need to inform your lender you intend to let your home.
-Most lenders will charge you a higher interest rate if you decide to rent your home.
+Unless you have a buy-to-let mortgage, you may need to inform your lender you intend to rent your home.
+Most lenders will charge you a higher interest rate if you decide to rent.

 Check the terms of your mortgage before contacting the lender.
 Failing to tell your mortgage lender could mean you are breaking the terms of your mortgage contract.